oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 History
 -------

-This section displays links to the latest 20 pages you’ve visited in the reverse chronological order.
-The list is particularly useful to open a page that you have recently used without searching for it.
+ This section displays links to the 20 latest pages you’ve visited in reverse chronological order.
+This list is particularly useful when you want to open a page that you have recently used without searching for it.

 Favorites
 ---------

-The section displays links to all the pages that you have marked as "favorite".
+The inks to all the pages that you have marked as "favorite" are displayed in this section.

 Add a page to the "Favorites" list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the pages can be marked as favourite.
-Marking a page as "favorite" is handy when you need to return to the same page repeatedly.
+Most of the pages can be marked as a "favourite", which is handy when you need to return to the same page repeatedly.
 In order to do so, click the star-shaped *"Mark as favorite*" icon in the top right corner of the page.

 |